Dripify stands with all people of Ukraine against the Russian invasion Join us

 Example 3: Event Conference/Conference Slides

-Here’s an example, Sasha Green uses carousel posts to help audiences understand a product development.
+Here’s an LinkedIn carousel template that Sasha Green uses to help audiences understand a product development.
 As you can see, this carousel beautifully encapsulates so much information — perfect for sharing conference content with audiences.

 Example 4: Listicles